 Every website has a name.
 Where does that name come from?
 What is a domain name?
-A domain is simply an address frequently referred to as a URL.
+A domain is simply an address for your website, referred to as a URL.
 These names were created to make Internet Protocol or IP addresses easier to access and remember.

 An IP address consists of a string of numbers assigned to every individual computer.
 Finding a specific website in Windsor is easy when you know the domain name or URL of the site.
-And thankfully you do not need to know the remember the IP.
-When you enter the name into a browser, you are taken to the site.
+And thankfully you do not need to remember the IP.

-Your domain name comes from the DNS system.
-This is where names are coordinated, maintained and managed.
-The ICANN was created in 1998 for this purpose.
-This helps ensure the infrastructure of the internet runs smoothly.
-Control over top level domains including .com, .org and .net is delegated by ICANN to registries.
-These companies are responsible for the management of specific extensions to control and maintain the database.
+Your domain name comes from the DNS system where domains are coordinated, maintained and managed.
+This is a regulated system that helps ensure the infrastructure of the internet runs smoothly.
+Control over top level domains like .com, .org and .net is delegated by ICANN to registrars.
+These registrars are companies responsible for the management and selling of domain names.
+Examples of registrars are GoDaddy or NameCheap.

 How are New Names Released?

 Top level domains are the appendix of a url, .com or .org for example.
 These were originally released at different times and the originals are becoming scarce.
 For that reason there are new top level domains available like .rocks or .design. or .website.

 Domains are released in stages: